Enhancing Brain Source Reconstruction by Initializing 3D Neural Networks with Physical Inverse Solutions: Introduction

-To combine worlds, we propose a novel hybrid approach, named \mymethod, that combines the strengths of both classical and deep learning methods.
+To combine worlds, we propose a novel hybrid approach, named \mymethod, that combines the strengths of both classical methods, which provide physics-informed solutions that generalize across different forward models, and deep learning methods, which learn complex, data-driven priors to improve accuracy.
 We incorporate physics-informed prior knowledge from the forward model via the pseudo-inverse solution provided by eLORETA \cite{pascual2007discrete}.
 Our method leverages a 3D convolutional neural network to refine this pseudo-inverse solution according to a learned data-driven prior that is able to capture complex patterns in the source space.
 We show a comparison of classical approaches, end-to-end learning and our proposed \mymethod~in Fig. \ref{fig:Figure1}.

-Our experimental results on a comprehensive synthetic dataset demonstrate that \mymethod~consistently outperforms both eLORETA and end-to-end deep learning methods in terms of source localization accuracy.
+Our experimental results on a comprehensive synthetic dataset demonstrate that \mymethod~consistently outperforms both eLORETA and end-to-end deep learning methods in terms of source localization accuracy without requiring temporal information.
 The network effectively learns to refine the pseudo-inverse solution, leading to more accurate and robust reconstructions, especially in the presence of noise.
 This work highlights the potential of best-of-both-worlds approaches to overcome the limitations of traditional and data-driven end-to-end methods in EEG source imaging.

-To summarize our contribution, we \begin{itemize} \item propose the hybrid approach \mymethod~that includes the physics information of the forward model into the deep learning framework via its pseudo inverse, \item demonstrate the benefits of 3D convolution in source space to learn the spatial patterns, and \item extensively benchmark our approach on diverse settings, showing superiority to both classical methods and end-to-end approaches across different signal-to-noise levels, number and size of sources. \end{itemize}
+To summarize our contribution, we \begin{itemize} \item propose the hybrid approach \mymethod~that includes the physics information of the forward model into the deep learning framework via its pseudo inverse, \item demonstrate the benefits of 3D convolution in source space to learn the spatial patterns, and \item extensively benchmark our approach in diverse settings, demonstrating its superiority over both classical methods and end-to-end approaches across different signal-to-noise levels, number, and size of sources. \end{itemize}